I am Professor of 'Economic Modelling for Resilient Societies' at the CSTM department at the University of Twente in the

 Since 2016 I am an elected Member the Young Academy of the Royal Netherlands Academy of Arts and Sciences (DJA/KNAW) and since 2017 I am a Member of the Social Sciences Council of the Royal Netherlands Academy of Arts and Sciences (SWR/KNAW).
 Earlier in the period of 2009-2015, I worked as an economist at the Dutch policy-oriented knowledge institute Deltares.
-My research line focuses on exploring how behavioural changes at micro level may lead to critical transitions (tipping points/regime shifts/non-marginal changes) on macro level in complex adaptive human-environment systems.
+My research line focuses on exploring how behavioral changes at micro level may lead to critical transitions (tipping points/regime shifts/non-marginal changes) on macro level in complex adaptive human-environment systems.
 I study these processes in application to climate change economics (adaptation and mitigation).
 I am particularly interested in the feedbacks between policies and aggregated outcomes of individual stakeholder decisions in the context of spatial and environmental policy-making.
-The issue of social interactions affecting economic behaviour is highly relevant here.
-I use agent-based modelling (ABM) combined with various methods of behavioral data collection.
+The issue of social interactions affecting economic behavior is highly relevant here.
+I use agent-based modeling (ABM) combined with various methods of behavioral data collection.

 Watch a short video about my research.

 From 2013 I am a member of the Editorial Board of the Environmental Modelling and Software Journal.

 In 2014 I joined the Young Academy at the University of Twente JA@UT.